-- Our hybrid Simulation and Game Design program was ranked by AffordableColleges.com as the third most affordable online bachelor's program in game design.
+- Our hybrid Simulation and Game Design program was ranked by AffordableColleges.com as the third most affordable online bachelor's program in game design of 2018.

 - UB was ranked among the nation's top 25 public game design schools and colleges of 2017 by Animation Career Review .

 - 3-D modeling and animation

 - the application of simulation to education and other nonentertainment fields

 The coursework can help prepare you for graduate study or a career in information technology and computer science, as well as business and visual design.

 To enhance your skills in a specific area of specialization, you'll choose from one of two content areas:

 Technical Art: If you want to build your skill sets with 3-D modeling and animation and with integrating them into game engines, this track prepares you to become a technical artist who works with programmers and artists.
 The track focuses on higher-level 3-D skills and requires visual artistic talent.
 Admission into the Technical Art track requires the student to submit a portfolio of work for review.
 The program adviser will provide submission requirements.